 The Marriage Course

 The Marriage Course is for couples in permanent relationships who want to enrich their relationship, no matter how good it may already be.
 It is not for those who have serious relationship problems.
 Over seven weeks the Marriage Course provides talks on relationship matters, and opportunities for each couple to talk together privately after each talk.
 It is a confidential process, with no-one else involved as couples talk together.
 Each evening is organised as a “date night”, with an delicious dinner, soft lights, and good music.
-To find out more, please contact the Vicar (03) 304 7051
+We currently have no Marriage Courses planned, but if you are interested, please give Simon or Rachel Tipping a call on 027 358 7049 and we can discuss scheduling one.

 The Alpha Course